Pain

-Many people with advanced cancer worry they will be in pain, but not everyone will have pain.
+Many people with advanced cancer worry they will be in pain, but not everyone has pain.
 Those who do have pain may not be in pain all the time – it may come and go.
 The pain may be caused by the cancer itself or by cancer treatment.
 For example, the tumour may be blocking an organ or pressing on organs, nerves or bone.

 There are many ways to relieve pain, including: